 From the middle of the 18th century, the Via Appia, especially the first miles from Rome, has been rediscovered as a historical monument and has been depicted in countless ways.
 Together, these images form a unique historical document of how the road has changed over the past centuries, but above all how it has been viewed over time.

-From 1850, the first miles of the road have been reconstructed by the Italian architect Luigi Canina and transformed into an archaeological park.
+Between 1850 and 1853, the first miles of the road have been reconstructed by the Italian architect Luigi Canina and transformed into an archaeological park.